 Ever heard of a turkey cannon infusion roaster?
 It can speed up the cooking and crisping process while eliminating dryness.
 Or try an oil-free air fryer, which uses convection and infrared heat to deliver a cleaner, healthier deep fry.
 Pair a digital thermometer with your smartphone to monitor the turkey’s internal temperature, and don’t forget to make slicing the turkey a breeze with a precise electric carving knife.

 Whether it’s with an old-fashioned record player or newer streaming technology, nothing says family gathering like appropriate mood music.
 Use Spotify’s Turkey Timer playlist, which allows you to enter your bird’s weight and a genre and will play music for the length of the cooking time.
 If kids are around, pre-load a family-friendly playlist on a DJ app like Party Mixer.
-Or, if you’re feeling adventurous, get the teens and twenty-somethings in your life involved by asking them to play some of the favorite new hits (clean versions only, thank you).
+Or, if you’re feeling adventurous, get the teens and twenty-somethings in your life involved by asking them to play some of their favorite new hits (clean versions only, thank you).

 In the old days, Thanksgiving afternoon was often spent on the phone with friends and family in other parts of the world.
-Now, thanks to the proliferation of easy, free video streaming apps like Skype and FaceTime, anyone anywhere can have a place at the table for long as we want.
+Now, thanks to the proliferation of easy, free video streaming apps like Skype and FaceTime, anyone anywhere can have a place at the table for as long as they want.
 Dialing in that relative who couldn’t make the big event can go a long way to making them feel included.

 We all know how heated holiday discussions can get.
-If you sense a digression happening, redirect everyone by using apps like The Conversation Starter or old-fashioned conversational tricks like icebreaker questions and either/or scenarios. that generate the either/or for you.
+If you sense a digression happening, redirect everyone by using apps like The Conversation Starter or old-fashioned conversational tricks like icebreaker questions and either/or scenarios that generate the either/or for you.

 Instead of just collapsing onto the couch after the big meal, queue up free online yoga sessions or stretching routines on YouTube or other fitness apps to get everyone in the game together.
 If the weather’s nice, take a walk around the neighborhood or play a game in the backyard.

-Which leads us to the ultimate holiday tip…Whether it’s for a full day or just a few hours, don’t be afraid to take a true break from your phone, laptop, or other device.
+This leads us to the ultimate holiday tip…Whether it’s for a full day or just a few hours, don’t be afraid to take a true break from your phone, laptop, or another device.
 Studies show that doing so can improve your health, enhance your sleep, and amplify laughter and joy.
 With Black Friday and Cyber Monday looming, a little Thanksgiving respite from screen time may be just what the digital doctor ordered.
-As New York Times columnist David Leonhardt said about the subject, the whole point is to “slow down and stop obsessing about the immediate… And to take a few minutes to give thanks, which is a whole lot easier when you aren’t staring into a screen.”
+As New York Times columnist David Leonhardt said about the subject, the whole point is to “slow down and stop obsessing about the immediate… And to take a few minutes to give thanks, which is a whole lot easier when you aren’t staring at a screen.”